 - Preventive measures: There's not much you can do to prevent these bees.
-Because they prefer weathered and unpainted woods, keeping up your exterior paint job may offer some protection.
+Because they prefer weathered and unpainted woods, keeping up your exterior paint job might offer some protection.

 - Solutions: Call a professional: The extermination requires injecting pesticide into each individual bee gallery, usually from a high ladder.

-Despite its name, this is actually a fungus, which may be powdery white and dusty, cottony, or like the skin atop a mushroom.
+Despite its name, this is actually a fungus, which can look powdery white and dusty, cottony, or like the skin atop a mushroom.

-- The signs: In dark areas of your house, you may see weak, brittle, cracked, and chunky-looking wood (a sign that the fungus is digesting the parts of it that give it strength).
+- The signs: In dark areas of your house, you might see weak, brittle, cracked, and chunky-looking wood (a sign that the fungus is digesting the parts of it that give it strength).